Top Venezuela oil official pleads guilty to taking bribes

 “We trust he will get through this sad period and overcome the mistakes that have so affected him and our family,” his parents said in a statement through Caracas-based attorney Jesus Loreto.

-AP Writer Regina Garcia Cano contributed to this report from Caracas, Venezuela.
+Associated Press writer Regina Garcia Cano in Caracas, Venezuela, contributed to this report.

 By JOSHUA GOODMAN